-Philadelphia Brewing Company has been going strong since its 2007 opening, taking great pride and inspo from the history of Phillly in creating its brews.
-The brewery has yielded such local classics including Kenzinger and Walt Wit, and you can catch a full tour of the brewery if you stop by on a Saturday afternoon.
+Philadelphia Brewing Company has been going strong since its 2007 opening, taking great pride and inspo from the history of Philly in creating its brews.
+The brewery has yielded such local classics as Kenzinger and Walt Wit, and when the season is right, Winter Wunder is the perfect cold-weather beer with plums, spice, and cinnamon

 This neighborhood nano-brewery offers a lot in the way of creative drinkables, from the Banana Bread Hefeweizen to a sour blueberry beer dubbed Purple Stuff.
 Hours, drinks, and food change regularly with the best info coming from Instagram—where you can also take the opportunity to ogle at the brewery’s assorted grilled cheese specialties.

 Separatist’s HQ is in Easton, but a newer East Passyunk tasting room has helped bring its hops, lager bier, and spontaneous fermentation to the city.
 The Cream Ale is its any-time Bohemian Pilsner for easy drinking, while options like the Soon Never Comes is a Saison with notes of clove, black pepper, and gooseberry.

 Triple Bottom Brewery is all about drinkability, from beer to wine to mocktails.
 The piney floral Lawn Chair Parking Spot is a stand-out West Coast IPA, while the Nitro-infused Beginish is an Irish-style Dry Stout that’s fresh and creamy.
 Visit for indoor and outdoor dining, and pair your brews with an artisanal cheese and charcuterie board.